duerrfk/Due-DDS/README.md

-Due-DDS implemente Direct Digital Synthesis (DDS) for the Arduino Due (SAM3X8E microcontroller), which can output virtually any periodic signal.
-The Due's 12 bit digital-to-analog converter (DAC) is used to convert digital values to anolog signals.
+Due-DDS implements Direct Digital Synthesis (DDS) for the Arduino Due (SAM3X8E microcontroller), to output virtually any periodic analog signal using the Due's 12 bit digital-to-analog converter (DAC).

 Due to the limited speed of the DAC, the output frequency or, alternatively, the time resolution are limited.
 For instance, you can output a periodic signal of 1024 samples at about 1 kHz.
 To further increase the output frequency, you need to decrease the number of samples.
 See below for a detailed explanation.